Insights From Farmer Calls To India’s Kisan Call Centers

 Based on the named entity recognition within the farmer queries, we can see the most talked-about words in a word cloud.

-- These districts have the highest acreage with soybean.
+- These districts have the highest acreage of soybean.

 - The most pressing concern in the month of August was a fungal and caterpillar attack.